 This year’s team is called the FELDs.
 Five master degree students from the University of Padua (Italy) studying aerospace engineering and telecommunication engineering have been chosen to develop and conduct microgravity experiments during ESA's seventh Drop Your Thesis! campaign.

-Their campaign will take place from 4 to 15 of November at the ZARM Drop Tower facility of Bremen University in Germany.
-The team will have the opportunity to launch their experiment 5 times.
-They will use the catapult mode to obtain a microgravity period of 9.3s.
+The campaign will take place at the ZARM Drop Tower facility of Bremen University in Germany from 3 to 14 November, 2015, where the team will have the opportunity to launch their experiment 5 times.
+They will use the drop mode to obtain a microgravity period of 4.7s.